-15. If you are interested in tours and excursions in Marrakech, you will also be interested in...
+If you are interested in tours and excursions in Marrakech, you will also be interested in

 The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only observe the main points, but have information to understand them and put them in context.
-If you are looking for a similar feeling, I recommend you to choose a camel ride where you can meet Berbers who live in villages in the desert.
-Here you can read my guide about Camel Rides and Tickets.
+If you are looking for a similar feeling, I recommend you to choose a camel ride where you have contact with the Berbers who live in villages in the desert.
+Here you can read my guide on Camel Rides and Tickets in Marrakech.

 Frequently asked questions

-If you are visiting Marrakech for a week or two, and want to take some time away from its bustling streets, our recommendation is that you go on the 3-day tour to Merzouga and Erg Chebbi.
-Giving you the best value for your money, you will enjoy a unique experience in the desert and pass through an oasis, UNESCO World Heritage sites, Berber camps, the Todra Gorge, the Atlas Mountains, and other landmarks of the area.
+If you are visiting Marrakech for a week or two, and want to take some time away from its bustling streets, our recommendation is that you go on the 3 day tour to Merzouga and Erg Chebbi. it gives you the best value for your money, you will enjoy a unique desert experience and pass through an oasis, UNESCO world heritage sites, Berber camps, the Todra Gorges, the Atlas Mountains, and other points of interest in the area.

 Why is Ouzoud so famous?

-The Ouzoud waterfalls are a popular tourist visit, mainly thanks to its local wildlife of monkeys and the spectacular views of the place.
-You can also take a bath in the river and that's why many visitors of Marrakech choose a day trip to Ouzoud to get a rest from the heat of the city.
+The Ouzoud waterfalls are a popular tourist visit, mainly thanks to its local monkey fauna and the spectacular views of the place.
+You can also take a dip in the river and that is why many visitors to Marrakech choose a day trip to Ouzoud to get a break from the heat of the city.

-The Ourika Valley is one of the favourite places of visitors.
-The drive to the Valley from Marrakech is full of impressive sights of the Atlas Mountains and its winding roads and villages, and once there you can experience a peaceful day by the river and have authentic lamb and vegetable tajine lunch in one of the riverside stands.
-If you are feeling brave, you can also climb up to its famous waterfalls, just come prepared with adequate shoes.
+The Ourika Valley is one of the favorite places for visitors.
+The journey up the valley from Marrakech is filled with breathtaking views of the Atlas Mountains and its winding roads and villages, and once there you can experience a quiet day by the river and have authentic lamb and vegetable tajine lunch on one of the river banks you will find.
+If you are feeling brave, you can also climb up to its famous waterfalls, just be prepared with the right shoes.